The weird, lackluster, non-competitive Eastern Conference. All these adjectives are or have been used to describe the East of the NBA.

 The offensive power they bring is second to none.
-Their role players, like SG Joe Harris that can also knock threes with ease.
+Their role players, like SG Joe Harris that can also knock threes with ease, is a prime example.
 It’s by far the most stacked team in the NBA and has too much firepower to behold.

 Milwaukee Bucks – Following them, the defending champs should have a great season as well.
 The trio of PG Jrue Holiday, SF Khris Middleton, and PF Giannis Antetokounmpo have positioned themselves as a powerhouse combo.

 They will be the hunted, not the hunters, and it’s on them to handle the pressure.

 Miami Heat – There’s a really high expectation for the Miami Heat.
 SF Jimmy Butler and C Bam Adebayo were a great duo, but now they add perennial All-Star candidate PG Kyle Lowry.